Low-frequency Probes of the Persistent Radio Sources associated with Repeating FRBs: Discussion

 The 5\,GHz detection complements our lower-frequency uGMRT observations.
 Our uGMRT Band 3 image yielded a non-detection with a $5\sigma$ upper limit of $600 \,\mu\text{Jy}$.
-In Figure~\ref{fig:prs_}, we show all the available flux density measurements, including the measurements and upper limit from this work.
+In Figure~\ref{fig:prs_}, we show the flux density measurements available from \citet{2024ATel16695....1Z} and \citet{bruni2024discoveryprsassociatedfrb}, and the measurements and upper limit from this work.
 Figure \ref{fig:prs_} also shows the flat spectral nature of the source with a fitted spectral index of $\alpha = -0.14 \pm 0.12$, aligning with the characteristics of the other known PRSs.
 The sub-banded data from uGMRT and MeerKAT might suggest a potential spectral turnover around 1 GHz, however, more precise measurements and ideally at more frequencies would be needed to firmly confirm such a turnover.
-Nevertheless, if such a turnover is present, it could be due to the synchrotron self-absorption (SSA) or free-free absorption (FFA) from the surrounding environment of FRB.
+Nevertheless, if such a turnover is present, it could be due to the synchrotron self-absorption (SSA) or free-free absorption (FFA) from the surrounding environment of the FRB.
 Identifying the cause, SSA or FFA, would help in further determining the characteristics of the FRB environment.
-SSA would indicate a dense, magnetized region, possibly with a young neutron star or magnetar.
-FFA, on the other hand, would point towards a dense ionized medium, like a supernova remnant or HII region, which may be between line of sight.
+SSA would indicate a dense, magnetized region, possibly around a young neutron star or magnetar.
+FFA, on the other hand, would point towards a dense ionized medium, like a supernova remnant or HII region, which might be along the line of sight.
 In any case, a sensitive and high spatial resolution study of the host galaxy would help in drawing any firm conclusions regarding the spectrum of the candidate PRS.

+Recent broadband observations by \citet{zhang2025} reveal a spectral peak around $\sim1$~GHz, consistent with SSA.
+With the assumption of equipartition, they infer that the magnetic field strength in the PRS is higher than the line-of-sight magnetic field component constrained using the FRB Faraday rotation, indicating a highly magnetized central engine.
+They also estimate a compact source radius of $R \sim 0.03$~pc and report a strong flare, with the flux density varying by nearly 100\%, suggesting an intrinsically dynamic environment.
+Our investigations to probe variability at low radio frequencies (650\,MHz), using our own observations as well as those available publicly, remained inconclusive, primarily due to the low-significance detections at the individual epochs (see more details in Appendix~\ref{app1}).